-We noted above that the use of household composition variables as exclusion restrictions can be seen as controversial in this setting for both males and females.
-We highlight that these are the same exclusion restrictions which are employed in the MR and MW papers.
-However, to provide further insight on the impact of these exclusion restrictions we reproduced the decompositions when we first excluded the household variables from both the hours and wage equations and then included them in both equations.
-For each of these two new specifications the model is now identified by the variation in the number of hours worked.
+We acknowledge that although also employed by MR and MW, the use of household composition variables as exclusion restrictions is controversial.
+Accordingly, we reproduced the decompositions from the censored selection mechanisms first excluding the household variables from both the hours and wage equations and then including them in both equations.
+The model is now only identified by the variation in the number of hours worked.
 We do not find any remarkable changes from either model, in comparison to the specification employed above, with respect to the presence or magnitude of selection effects.
-The only notable difference is the presence of occasionally larger negative selection effects at the bottom decile for females for the specification which excludes the family composition variables from both equations.
+The only notable difference is the presence of occasionally larger negative selection effects at the bottom decile for the specification which excludes the family composition variables from both equations.